autocorr/nestfit/README.rst

 approximately two orders of magnitude more likelihood evaluations than LM (~50 versus ~3000).
 However, while NS comes with a substantial computational cost, it has several important advantages not offered by non-linear least squares
-algorithm:
+algorithms:

 - initial guesses are not required
-- robust to highly multi-modal posterior distributions
+- exploration robust to highly multi-modal posterior distributions
 - the full set of posteriors are returned for robust estimation of parameter uncertainties
 - the evidence is computed for comparison between models
 - priors are specified to condition the data on reasonable distributions within parameter space

-The code has been optimized for numerical efficiency by implementing the ammonia model prediction in a Cython extension module.
-Comparing to PySpecKit v0.1.22 reference implementation as of August, 2019, this provides a factor of 104 times reduction in time to compute the predicted spectrum.
+To make fitting large data-cubes composed of more than 10,000 spectra computationally tractable, the code has been optimized by implementing the spectrum prediction in a Cython extension module.
+Comparing to the PySpecKit v0.1.22 reference implementation as of August, 2019, this provides a factor of 104 times reduction in time to compute the predicted spectrum.